- Synchronize and test any audio device

 - Audio and voice recorders

 This setup is similar to the USB speaker example above, but the test signals are transferred wirelessly via Bluetooth.
-This can be done using Windows Bluetooth radio or a stand-alone dongle providing a dedicated audio device.
-Automatic pairing, profile and volume control is optinally provided by External Devices (EXD) Bluetooth Audio functionality.
+This can be done using a stand-alone dongle providing a dedicated audio device such as the MegaSig U980 Bluetooth interface or Windows Bluetooth radio.
+Automatic pairing, profile and volume control is optionally provided by External Devices (EXD) Bluetooth Audio functionality.

 If the device under test (in this example an automobile audio system) does not provide an accessible auxiliary signal input, the stimulus sequence must be transferred off-line to the audio system.